BarunAaryan/Bitespeed-backend/README.md

 # Bitespeed

 ## Description
-Bitespeed collects contact details from shoppers for a personalized customer experience.
-It faces a unique challenge: linking different orders made with different contact information to the same person.
-Bitespeed keeps track of the collected contact information in a relational database table named **`Contact`**.
+Bitespeed is a backend service designed to collect and manage contact details from shoppers to provide a personalized customer experience.
+The service addresses the challenge of linking different orders made with varying contact information to the same individual.
+This is achieved by maintaining a relational database table named **`Contact`** that consolidates and links contact information.

 ### Contact Table Structure
 ```tsx